 Advising & Course Registration

 After your student completes all the components of the mandatory online orientation, they will be able to begin the advising and course registration process.
-At their January Orientation session, Freshmen will work with the Office of Academic Advising, and transfers will work with their major department faculty to register for classes.
-Class registration will begin late May.
+At their January Orientation session, Freshmen will work with the Office of Academic Advising, and Transfers will work with their major department faculty to register for classes.

 Yes.
 Depending on their major and whether they a first-year or transfer, your student will work with either an advisor from their department or from the Office of Academic Advising.